-Greek Orzo Salad for a crowd; aka the most party-perfect orzo pasta salad evahhhh!
-We’re totally crazy in love with this colorful side dish!
+Greek Orzo Salad – aka the most party-perfect orzo pasta salad ever!
+We’re totally crazy in love with this delicious and colorful vegetarian side dish!

 I’m kind of freaking out over this crazy colorful greek orzo salad.

 I thought I was in love with hot + cheesy orzo dishes, and then this bad boy had to make its way into my kitchen and win my heart all over again.
 Now I don’t know which one I love more!

 Y’all are going to have to help me break the tie or I may wind up in a permanent pasta love triangle over here.